Full Review 12-10-2017

 With that said, It has been recommend by other virtual pilots to have a higher spec machine if your running a bunch of custom add-ons.
 Perhaps you have a bunch of terrains and skys and hq sounds.
 EAW is very CPU and Motherboard / Memory Intensive rather than Graphic card intensive, especially when loaded up with extra mods and extra planes.
 A Better CPU and fast MB with fast memory is wiser than a better Graphic card, as long as you meet the minimum requirements.
 (Running the game under some sort of Emulation / Wrapper program / Compatibility Layer as it maybe run on Windows OS versions higher than WinME, can cause slowdowns and drops in frames per second.)

-On mid-range machines (1998), gameplay is smooth, and runs extremely well.
-Lower-end machines it runs respectably well too.
+On mid-range machines (1998), gameplay is smooth, and runs extremely well; A Celeron 300A/128MB RAM/RIVA TNT system handles max-detail D3D duties with ease.
+Lower-end machines it runs respectably well too with detail settings lowered; A Pentium 166/64 MB RAM/Voodoo system required most settings to be at minimum for smooth play.
 It's a good thing, because there is a tremendous amount of action that took place in WWII, and most of it has been captured in this game!

 This section is to provided separated details of the game.